Skip to content

 id_typeStorage formatData structure

-stringrkyv-archived shardsPostingShard { first, last, ids: Vec<String> }
+stringrkyv-archived shardsPostingShard { ids: Vec<String> }

 numberSerialized bitmap shardsRoaringTreemap per shard